Find Affordable College Courses

 Long Island City, NY

-LaGuardia Community College ranked #12 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region list.
-LaGuardia is a large public school located in the large city of Long Island City.
+With a ranking of #12, LaGuardia Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+LaGuardia is a fairly large public school located in the large city of Long Island City.

 LaGuardia undergraduate students pay an average of $8,098 in tuition and fees each year.
 The average amount in student loans that allied health majors at LaGuardia take out while working on their Associate Degree is $17,516.